 - A healing gift – to people who feel marginalized or in pain

-EduCulture serves our schools and community through locally grown educational experiences that honor Bainbridge Island’s unique heritage and living culture.
-Our edible education programs bridge local farms, gardens, classrooms, and lunchrooms.
-We utilize our community as curriculum to foster farm stewardship and food citizenship, scholarship and sustainability.
-Our programs connect place and taste with where we eat, live and learn.
-EduCulture serves as edible education liaison for Bainbridge School District.
-Our Only What We Can Carry project leads heritage education programs that bear witness to our Island’s unique history with exclusion, inclusion, citizenship and community.
+EduCulture serves our schools and community through locally grown educational experiences that honor Bainbridge Island’s unique cultural heritage.
+Our edible education programs bridge local farms, gardens, classrooms, school kitchens, and food community.
+We situate our community as curriculum to foster scholarship, farm stewardship, food citizenship, and education for sustainability.
+Contributions support EduCulture’s role delivering and managing Bainbridge School District’s Edible Education Initiative.
+The Only What We Can Carry project produces heritage education programs that bear witness to our Island’s unique history with exclusion, inclusion, citizenship and community.
+EduCulture is connecting place and taste with where we eat, live and learn.

-Friends of Fort Ward is an all-volunteer, nonprofit organization committed to historical preservation in the Fort Ward neighborhood on Bainbridge Island.
-We are raising funds to restore the fort’s historic bakery building for use as an island-wide community hall.
+Friends of Fort Ward is an all-volunteer, nonprofit organization committed to heritage preservation in the Fort Ward neighborhood on Bainbridge Island.
+We are raising funds to restore the fort’s historic bakery building for use as a community hall for all islanders.
 The project is a partnership with the Bainbridge Island Park District, which will manage the community hall for the benefit of all Bainbridge residents.

 Friends of the Farms is a 501(c)3 non-profit corporation founded in 2001 with the mission to preserve and enhance local agriculture, increase farmland, and support the farming community.
 We create an environment where local agriculture can flourish by managing 60 acres of publicly-owned farmland, providing affordable housing for farm interns, connecting farmers with landowners, and advocating the community-wide social and economic value of local farms and food.
 We envision a robust agricultural scene, with a minimum of 180 acres on Bainbridge Island permanently protected for agriculture, an ever-increasing base for locally grown food, and opportunities that attract and retain future generations of farmers.